 Dras is situated at a distance of 60 km from Kargil on the road towards Srinagar in Jammu and Kashmir which is recently reorganized as a Union Territory of India.
 It is also known as the Gateway to Ladakh.
 What is interesting to know about this place is the fact that it is situated at a height of around 3,230m.
 Being the second coldest place in the world, it even recorded minus 60-degree Celcius in the year 1995.

-Moreover, the tiger hill can also be viewed from Dras.
-What is really interesting is the fact that this town is considered as a popular trekking base where people participate in trekking activities from Minamarg to Amarnath via Zojila Pass.
+Dras has spell-binding scenery to keep you engaged and explore more of the beautiful views the valley has to offer.
+Moreover, Tiger Hill can also be viewed from Dras.
+What is really interesting is the fact that this town is considered a popular trekking base where people participate in trekking activities from Minamarg to Amarnath via Zojila Pass.

-Dras War Memorial.
 The Dras war memorial was built of pink sandstone.
-Moreover, this place is also an epitaph which has been dedicated to the brave soldiers who sacrificed their lives during the war of Kargil.
+Moreover, this place is also an epitaph that has been dedicated to the brave soldiers who sacrificed their lives during the war of Kargil.

-Amarnath Trek.
-It is basically a three-day trek that starts from Minamarg.
-Minamarg is located at a distance of 30km away from Dras.
-One can see a great number of devotees visiting this place and taking part in this yatra with a lot of enthusiasm.
+It is basically a three-day trek that starts from Minamarg which is located at a distance of 30km from Dras.
+One can see a great number of devotees visiting this place and taking part in the Amarnath yatra with a lot of enthusiasm.

-By Road.
-Travelling to Dras via road would be quite a convenient experience for you.
-Owing to the fact that it is connected with major cities like Jammu and Kashmir, few cities from Himachal Pradesh the whole travelling experience becomes quite easy.
+Traveling to Dras via road would be quite a convenient experience for you.
+Owing to the fact that it is connected with major cities like Jammu and Kashmir, along with a few cities from Himachal Pradesh the whole traveling experience becomes quite easy.